Branding: As Taught By My Four-Legged Kids

 And this is exactly how your brand works with clients, because brand isn’t an ad, logo or person.
 A brand is a promise built over time through interactions and relationships.
 When you live up to that promise, your brand gets stronger.
 When you fall short, your brand weakens.

 That’s why understanding the specifics of the promise you make to consumers, clients, prospects, stakeholders and others is so critical to branding and brand development.
-You can get a lesson in how we do that on our Tangible Brand™ page.
+If you want a lesson in how we at PartnersCreative do that — the Tangible Brand™ — give us a call.

 Or just swing by my house around 6 a.m. tomorrow.
 Or the next day.
 Or the next.
 You get the point.